Acknowledgment of Country

 - contractors or agents who provide services to us, for example, off-site storage facilities for our files and banks who transmit payments on our behalf.

-AGS will not use or disclose personal information for a secondary purpose (ie a purpose other than the primary purpose for which the information was collected) unless permitted exceptions under the Privacy Act apply, including:
+AGS will only use or disclose personal information for a secondary purpose (i.e. a purpose other than the primary purpose for which the information was collected) when a permitted exception under the Privacy Act applies, including:

 - the individual has consented to a secondary use or disclosure